jchi2241/RMA_tool/README.md

 # Replacement Merchandise Authorization Tool

-This tool helps reduce the pain of processing a replacement merchandise authorization for a customer service representative at iSmartAlarm.
-This tool's goal is to increase employee happiness and maintain customer satisfaction.
+This tool helps reduce the pain of processing a replacement merchandise authorization for a customer service representative at iSmartAlarm

 ##### The existing 6-step process: